DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :information_source: Program name always follows the indicated filename when you save the current program, but with restrictive character set (see below), and limited number of characters less or equal 16.

-Allowed characters for filename and program name:
+Allowed characters for filenames and program names:
-- All regular letters: A..Z, a..z (lowercase letters are converted to upper for display)
+- All latin letters: A..Z, a..z (lowercase letters are converted to uppercase letters for program name)
 - All digits: 0..9
+- Space
+- Minus/hyphen (-)
-- Blank (space)
+- Plus (+)
 - Underscore (_)
-- Minus (-)
-- Plus (+)
-- Equals (=)
+- Equals sign (=)
+- Period (.) but **not accepted as first character** (Linux-based operating systems consider file as "hidden" if the filename begins by a period!)
 - Exclamation mark (!)
-- Period/point (.) but **not accepted as first character** (Linux-based operating systems consider point as first character as hidden file!)
 - Apostrophe (')
+- Ampersand (&)
+- At (@)
+- Parentheses (round brackets)

 All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature.